-Changes in carotid artery during menopausal transition may predispose women to higher risk of cardiovascular diseaseNovember 6th, 2012 in Diseases, Conditions, Syndromes /
+Changes in carotid artery during menopausal transition may predispose women to higher risk of cardiovascular diseaseNovember 6, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Substantial changes in the diameter and thickness of a section of carotid artery in perimenopausal women may indicate a higher risk of developing cardiovascular disease, the leading cause of death in women, according to a new study by researchers at the University of Pittsburgh Graduate School of Public Health.